 The large output characteristic for centralised places becomes noticeable because it clusters around certain ideas and topics, and timely participation via selected media is key to gaining attention.
-Uk and Us scholars have a head start for various historical, linguistic, and infrastructural reasons, but their contributions also do not always succeed in the run for global reach.
+UK and Us scholars have a head start for various historical, linguistic, and infrastructural reasons, but their contributions also do not always succeed in the run for global reach.
 Peripheral communication is clearly linked to central communication, yet sometimes delayed.
 It might thus miss the hot topics, and it uses media, including language, that can make it hard to overcome the improbability of successful communication.
 Paratexts of prestige also help to overcome this barrier (also see Schmidt 2016c).
-To repeat that point, peripheral communication can only live up to the expectation of functionally differentiated communication in world society because it makes global reach happen.
+To repeat that point, peripheral communication in world society because it makes global reach happen.
 This global reach is a requirement of the function system in world society, and not a requirement of local knowledge communities.
 In other words, if the peripheral scholarly communication referentially attached to a large variety of world regions via affiliation did not refer to central work, global reach would remain hypothetical.

-81 &#x27;Legitime Sichtverengung' in Stichweh 1988, p.
+'Legitime Sichtverengung' in Stichweh 1988, p.
 91. Similarly, von Gizycki 1973 states that 'being at the centre, their members may no longer feel the need to inform themselves about what is going on in certain peripheral countries where serious scientific exertions might be taking place'.